Chuksdgreat/alx-low_level_programming/0x00-hello_world/README.md

-this is c project readme.md
+this is c hello world readme